Suburb overview

 Legana sits 169 km straight-line from the Hobart CBD.
 This is a regional market where CBD distance is only indicative — local industry diversity and commute alternatives matter more.

-The most recent census recorded a median weekly rent of $350 in Legana, equating to approximately $18,200/year in gross rental income (state median $320/week).
-Market rents have typically drifted above the recorded figure — verify against current listings on realestate.com.au and Domain before making an offer.
+The median weekly rent in Legana is $560 (as at May 2025 – Apr 2026, Department of Justice (Tasmania) rental bonds), equating to approximately $29,120/year in gross rental income.
+Confirm against current listings on realestate.com.au and Domain before making an offer.

 The median monthly mortgage repayment in Legana is $1,517, or approximately $18,204/year (vs $1,378/month state median).
 Stress-test your own borrowing at rates 1–2 percentage points above today's to make sure you can still service the loan through an RBA tightening cycle.